harvard-nrg/dwiqc/docs/source/xnat.rst

 Files
 """""
 The ``Files`` pane contains the most commonly requested files.
-Clicking on any of these files will display that file in the browser
+Clicking on any of these files will display that file in the browser.

 .. image:: images/xnat-aqc-left-files.png